 You'll need to check every available resource where your ancestor may be listed.
 And don't limit your research to direct ancestors.
 It is possible that the clues to your Irish immigrant's place of origin, his/her parents' names or other vital data was recorded only by another family member and that information may be recorded in just one document.

-Your job, if you really want to progress your Irish genealogy research, is to uncover it.
+Your job, if you really want to progress your Irish family history research, is to uncover it.

 More ideas and help with finding the place of origin of your Irish ancestry.